Join the Largest Ostomy Community

 Yeah I'd say you were lucky to have no pain down there but that's great.
 I could barely spread my legs apart, getting out of the hospital bed was the worse.
 Once I was able to get out of the bed I didn't lay back down till I was ready to go back to sleep just to avoid that part.
 I was fairly pain free in the front though.
 It was an open surgery but a much smaller incision than my first open surgery nearly 20 years ago.
 Sneezing or coughing didn't feel good though but I would hold against my incision and stoma and that helped.
 After a week or two the bottom started to be a lot more tolerable and I agree about two months when it felt pretty well healed.

-I went thru the EXACT same ordeal.
-Emergency Ileostomy surgery then years later, rectum removal surgery.
+I went through the exact same ordeal.
+Emergency ileostomy surgery then years later, rectum removal surgery.
 I was having a lot of bleeding and phantom pains in the rectum area.
-It was really effecting my quality of life.
+It was really affecting my quality of life.
 Seemed to hit me a lot when sleeping.
 Nothing I would do would ease the pain, it had to go away on its own.
-The rectum recovery I think is worse that the ileostomy surgery.
+The rectum recovery I think is worse than the ileostomy surgery.
 It was very hard to get comfortable, due to us sitting on our butts for long periods of time.
-How long it to me to recover is hard to remember.
+How long it took me to recover is hard to remember.
 I think I was out of work for 2 weeks, and when I did return I was sitting on a pillow for maybe a week.
 It was hard to sit or lay down.
 I will honestly tell you in my situation it was very uncomfortable.
 I was healthy.
-The doughnuts were ok and a fluffy pillow was ok too.
+The doughnuts were okay and a fluffy pillow was okay too.
 I think I spent a lot of time in the recliner.
 It is only temporary and it will be great once all healed up.